thegooddocsproject/templates/base/base-guide.md

 **Note:** The terms "Must”, "Should”, and "May” should be interpreted as per [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 _(TBD: Discuss/improve recommendations for [schema.org](https://schema.org/) metadata fields.
 The table above should cover all metadata fields we consider should be recommended in the The Good Docs Project.}_

+## {Sections and subsections}

+* Include standard headings applicable for this template’s `doctype`.
+* Where applicable, provide standard text for relevant sections.
+* Include tips for doc authors.
+* Some sections will be optional and include an "optional" tip to the doc author.
+}

+{Doc author tip:

+* Optionally include this section if {some condition}.

+}

+## What’s next

+This section is optional.

+{Template author tip: Most `doctypes` should provide links to help a document author find related topics and next steps.}

+{Tip:

+* This section is optional.
+* Think about the persona(s) of your reader, and consider what they might want to know next.
+* Provide one to four links to more information.
+Links should be a logical next step to what has already been read.
+    * Don't overwhelm your reader with too many choices.
+Just select the one link for the most likely next steps.
+    * Consider {next steps, similar concepts, background theory}.

+}

+## Acknowledgements

+* This section is optional.
+* Here you can acknowledge source material, and organizations or people who have contributed to this document.